Medicaid renewal basics

 Clinical and Financial Reviews

-Financial reviews for this program have been paused since March 2020.
-They started again April 1, 2023, and will continue for the next year.
+Medical reviews will continue.
+Financial reviews for this program started again April 1, 2023, and will continue for the next year.
+These may not happen at the same time.
+There will be a deadline to return the review forms.

 - What if the forms are not returned by the deadline?
 OR what if the child doesn't meet either the clinical or financial rules?
 Then the program will end for the child.
 But first, we will see if they can get another kind of Medicaid.